PravinKunnure/infinite_scroll_plus/README.md

 # infinite_scroll_plus
 A lightweight Flutter package that provides **infinite scroll functionality** for `ListView` and `GridView` widgets.
+Now includes **built-in search and sort support** for filtering and ordering existing data effortlessly.

-Easily add lazy loading, automatic pagination, and customizable loading indicators to your Flutter apps.
+Easily add lazy loading, automatic pagination, search, sort, and customizable loading indicators to your Flutter apps.

 ---